Aljo Bendijo: Business ventures

 Aside from his anchor stint, Bendijo tried merchandise and retail business in Imus, Cavite.
 He also managed the band Sidecrash, which had been known as 12 Months to Pay.
 The band is composed of five members who are also Davaoeños.

 Public image

 He was named as one of the Top 10 Cutest newsmen in the country by spot.ph. in 2010 and a KBP Golden Dove awardee for Best TV Newscaster in 2001.

 Personal life

-He has been married to Melanie Galita-Bendijo of Metro Pacific Investments Corporation since 2012.
+He has been married to Melanie Galita-Bendijo of Metro Pacific Investments Corporation since 2012; they have two children.